Emily Maitlis

-Emily Maitlis (born 6 September 1970) is a British journalist, documentary filmmaker, and former newsreader for the BBC.
-She was the lead anchor of the BBC Two news and current affairs programme Newsnight until the end of 2021.
-She is currently a presenter of the daily podcast, The News Agents on LBC Radio.
+Emily Maitlis (born 6 September 1970) is a Canadian-born British journalist and former newsreader for the BBC who was the lead anchor of the BBC Two news and current affairs programme Newsnight until the end of 2021.
+Maitlis has since been a presenter of the daily podcast The News Agents on LBC Radio.

+In November 2019, Maitlis carried out an hour-long interview with Prince Andrew, Duke of York for the BBC, in which she probed the prince's relationship with American convicted sex offender Jeffrey Epstein.

 Early life and education

-Maitlis was born in Hamilton, Ontario, Canada to British Jewish parents; her paternal grandmother was a Jewish refugee who fled Nazi Germany.
-She is the daughter of Professor Peter Maitlis FRS, Emeritus Professor of Inorganic Chemistry at the University of Sheffield, and Marion Maitlis, a psychotherapist.
+Maitlis was born in Hamilton, Ontario, Canada, to British Jewish parents; her paternal grandmother was a Jewish refugee who fled Nazi Germany.
+She is the daughter of Peter Maitlis, Emeritus Professor of Inorganic Chemistry at the University of Sheffield, and Marion Basco, a psychotherapist from Cambridge.

+Her mother studied French and Spanish at St Hugh's College, Oxford.
+In September 1958, her mother began teaching French at Cambridgeshire High School for Girls (since 1974 Long Road Sixth Form College).

-She was brought up in Sheffield, South Yorkshire.
-She was educated at King Edward VII School, Sheffield, and then studied English at Queens' College, Cambridge.
-As of 2019 she was the only Newsnight presenter not to have attended a private school.
+Maitlis was brought up on Park Avenue in Sheffield, South Yorkshire, with her two older sisters, Nicky and Sally.
+She was educated at King Edward VII School, Sheffield, and read English at Queens' College, Cambridge.
+At university, she took part in The Marlowe Society, in productions such as Doctor Faustus, directed by Clare Venables, with Stuart Crossman, and Dominic Rowan.
+She gained a 2.1 degree.

 Career

-Early radio and television work in the Far East
+Broadcasting work in the Far East

-Maitlis initially wanted to work as a director, prompted by her love for drama, but instead went into radio broadcasting.
-Prior to working in news, she was a documentary maker in Cambodia and China.
+Maitlis initially wanted to work as a theatre director, prompted by her love for drama, but instead went into radio broadcasting.
+Before working in the news, she was a documentary maker in Cambodia and China.
 She worked for the NBC network and was based in Hong Kong.

-She spent six years in Hong Kong with TVB News and NBC Asia, initially as a business reporter creating documentaries, and then as a presenter in Hong Kong covering the collapse of the tiger economies in 1997.
+She spent six years in Hong Kong with TVB News and NBC Asia, initially as a business reporter creating documentaries and then as a presenter in Hong Kong covering the collapse of the tiger economies in 1997.
 She also covered the transfer of sovereignty over Hong Kong with Jon Snow for Channel 4.
-She then moved to Sky News in the UK as a business correspondent, and then to BBC London News when the programme was relaunched in 2001.
+She moved to Sky News in the UK as a business correspondent and to BBC London News when the programme was relaunched in 2001.